Job Title: Food and Nutrition Services (FNS) Specialist

 3. Develop and maintain production records that meet USDA regulations, test recipes for quality and yield, and monitor food usage to assure adequate supply.

-5. Plan menus and monitor compliance with nutritional standards for PreK/Head start programs.
+6. Plan menus and monitor compliance with nutritional standards for Early Childhood Programs and Afterschool Meals Program.

 1. Assist with planning and organizing activities related to all aspects of food service accounting.